Top Gradient

 Step 1: Enable billing exports

-SELECT uses three billing exports to give you complete cost visibility.
-All three should target the same dataset.
+SELECT needs three billing exports (usage, pricing, and committed use discounts) to give you complete cost visibility.
+Each are written to BigQuery, and should be configured to land in the same dataset.

 • In the Google Cloud Console, navigate to Billing.
 You will be redirected to the Cloud Billing account page.